 Editing a Transaction to Resolve the First Inflow Warning

-There are some scenarios when CoinLedger does not automatically classify crypto income from staking rewards, airdrops, and other complex DeFi transactions.
-These transactions get imported as a Deposit or Uncategorized transactions which need to be classified further in order to properly assign cost basis.
+There are some scenarios when CoinLedger does not automatically classify a transaction when it is imported.
+Such transactions need to be classified further in order to properly assign cost basis.

 Changing the classification to crypto income

 In some cases exchanges do not export complete data for fiat buys (purchasing crypto with fiat currency) so the transaction gets imported as a Deposit into CoinLedger.
-To resolve this, you can edit the Deposit transaction to include the fiat amount.
-Learn more about editing Fiat Buys.
+To resolve this, you can reclassify the Deposit transaction into a Buy.
+Learn more about that process here.

 Changing the classification to a Trade